Blocktron-Project/blocktron-node/README.md

 [2018-07-18T16:18:48.488Z] ERROR (blocktron/6896 on Sandeep-HP): Nodes registration failed due to: RequestError: Error: connect ECONNREFUSED 127.0.0.1:300x
 ```

+>**Note: ECONNREFUSED** (Connection refused): No connection could be made because the target machine actively refused it.
+This usually results from trying to connect to a service that is inactive on the foreign host.

 `updating soon`

 ## Tests